Real roots of random polynomials: asymptotics of the variance: Estimates for the correlation functions

 Substituting these estimates into \eqref{sigma} yields

 Similarly, it holds uniformly for $(x,y)\in S_n\times S_n$ that

-While the proof is fairly similar, we include the details since in the proof there is an artificial singular term that appears because we use $\ell_n$ (instead of $r_n$) to compute $\delta_n$ via \eqref{delta}.
-To start, by explicit computation (see also \eqref{e.lxy-expand}) we have
+While the proof is fairly similar, we include the details because there is an artificial singular term that appears when we use $\ell_n$ (instead of $r_n$) to compute $\delta_n$ via \eqref{delta}.
+To start, by explicit computation (see also \eqref{e.lxy-expand}), we have

 therefore

 Similarly,